 Image: Cargo Collective

 Technology and other online tools now allow illustrators to create watercolor illustrations by using several techniques.
-The primary goal of custom watercolor illustrations is to give different levels of transparencies.
+The primary goal of custom watercolor illustrations is to give different levels of transparency.
 The overall look is feminine with lots of soft colors and brush strokes.

 It’s also airy with a certain depth you won’t get from other types of illustrations.
 Watercolor illustrations are commonly used for fashion and feminine brands as well as children’s storybooks.